CloudLabs-Samples/EduLabs/Demo/CastAI/demo.md

    ![](images/vmandguide.png)

-2. Within the Ubuntu VM, you can use the firefox browser and terminal for your tasks.
+2. Within the Ubuntu VM, you can launch the firefox browser and terminal for your tasks.

    ![](images/ubuntu.png)